casantosjlle/continente-parent/docs/dicas.md

 Para inserção no sistema:

-h- preenche a data de hoje
+`h`- preenche a data de hoje

-o- preenche a data de ontem
+`o`- preenche a data de ontem

-a- preencher a data de amanhã
+`a`- preencher a data de amanhã

 Para consulta de data, Campo De Até:

-Ctrl+h- preenche a data de hoje até hoje
+`Ctrl+h`- preenche a data de hoje até hoje

-Ctrl+o- preenche a data de ontem até ontem
+`Ctrl+o`- preenche a data de ontem até ontem

-Ctrl+s- preenche a data da segunda-feira até domingo
+`Ctrl+s`- preenche a data da segunda-feira até domingo

-Ctrl+m- preenche a data do primeiro dia do mês até o último dia do mês
+`Ctrl+m-` preenche a data do primeiro dia do mês até o último dia do mês

-Ctrl+n- preenche a data do primeiro dia do ano até o último dia do ano
+`Ctrl+n`- preenche a data do primeiro dia do ano até o último dia do ano

  ![](images/dicas_data_pesquisa.jpg)